Homepage

 A harbour front view of the island of Gozo in Malta with buildings set into the hillside and colourful boats moored in the harbour

-From the immense history and architecture of Valletta and the island’s ancient Neolithic temples to rugged coastal bays and lively local fiestas, tiny Malta packs an awful lot into a small space.
+From the immense history and architecture of Valletta and the island’s ancient There’s a lot to discover on a holiday to Malta.
+From the immense history of Valletta and a scattering of Neolithic temples to rugged coastal bays and lively local fiestas, the island nation packs an awful lot into a small space.

-Beyond its immense history, Malta draws visitors with its natural beauty, charming villages, vibrant festivals, and delicious cuisine influenced by nearby Sicily and North Africa.
-Its crystal-clear waters make it a top destination for swimming, snorkelling, diving and other watersports.
+Beyond its immense history, Malta draws visitors with its natural beauty, charming villages, vibrant festivals and delicious cuisine influenced by nearby Sicily and North Africa.
+Its crystal-clear waters make it a top destination for swimming, snorkelling, diving and other watersports – all of which are made even more appealing under the island’s 300-plus days of sunshine.

-Whether you're planning your next trip or still deciding if this is the Med island for you (spoiler: it definitely will be), here are 11 of the best things to do in Malta that should be on your itinerary.
+Whether you're planning your next trip or still deciding if this is the Med island for you (spoiler: it definitely will be), here are 17 of the best things to do in Malta for your itinerary.

 1. Wander the City of the Knights in Valletta